frovedis/frovedis/doc/manual/python/ml/bernoulli_naive_bayes.md

 __Purpose__
 It accepts the test feature matrix (X) in order to make prediction on the trained model at frovedis server.
-Unlike sklearn, it performs the classification on an array and returns the probability estimates for the test feature matrix (X).
+Unlike Scikit-learn, it performs the classification on an array and returns the probability estimates for the test feature matrix (X).

 For example,

-    # finds the probablity sample for each class in the model
+    # finds the probability sample for each class in the model
     bnb.predict_proba(mat)

 Output